MooersLab/latex-emacs/README.md

 - Has hippieexpand enabled.
 - Uses the *awesome-tabs* package to enable navigation between buffers via tabs.
 (The keybindings s-0, s-1, ..., s9 enable switching tabs from the keyboard.)
 - Has the word count mode (*wc-mode*) enabled.
-- Has pomodoro-mode.
+- Includes pomodoro-mode.
 - Has minibuffer history.
-- Has *ivy* enabled for enhanced auto-completion selections.
+- Includes *ivy* enabled for enhanced auto-completion selections.
 - *atomic-chrome* configured to interact with *GhostText* extension for Google Chrome so you can edit in Emacs LaTeX documents on Chrome.
-- Use the *texcount* script with `C-c w` to get a more accurate word count when in latex-mode.
+- Includes the *texcount* script with `C-c w` to get a more accurate word count when in latex-mode.
 - Move N-selected lines up and down with the meta and the arrow keys.
 - Scratch buffer retained.
 - Add the itemize, enumerate, and description functions to convert selected markdown lists into LaTeX itemize, description, or enumerated lists.